This is Part 2 of my Pregnancy & Autoimmune Disease Series. The other posts in this series include:

 Maybe I can even come out of this without any autoimmune symptoms again!
 You never know…

 Anyway, here’s my plan for managing my autoimmune disease(s) while pregnant.

-**Please remember this is not medical advice!
-I am not a doctor, medical expert, or practitioner.
-This information cannot be use to diagnose or treat any condition or disease.
+**Please remember this is not medical advice! am not a doctor, medical expert, or practitioner.
+This information is not intended to diagnose or treat any condition or disease.
 I strongly advocate for working with a knowledgeable healthcare team before, during, and after pregnancy, especially if you have an autoimmune disease.

 First, my team of doctors and practitioners.

 Due to my remission of symptoms and low antibodies without the use of any immune-suppressant or disease modifying drugs, my pregnancy is NOT considered high risk like many autoimmune pregnancies are.
 However, that does not mean we’re not keeping an eye on everything.

 I am currently working with 3 medical doctors and 3 “alternative” medical practitioners.
 They are:

 - My OBGYN.
 He’s awesome, and his major focus is to keep everything as natural and low intervention as possible while keeping me and the baby safe.
 He’s also particularly interested in making sure I do not hemorrhage again / need a blood transfusion after delivery.

 - A functional medicine/holistic primary care doctor.
 He checks my thyroid levels and various nutritional markers (vitamins, minerals) every other month throughout the pregnancy to ensure my body, and the baby, is adequately supported.